omprakashchavan01/appium-cucumberbdd-testng/README.md

 # appium-cucumberbdd-testng
-Appium mobile test automation framework with Page Object Model design using Java + Cucumber + Maven + TestNG + JUnit.
+Appium mobile test automation framework with Page Object Model design using Java + Cucumber + Maven + TestNG.
 Framework follows many of the industry best practices and supports Android and iOS in a single code base.

 **Step by step instructions to build this framework from scratch is in this Highest Rated Udemy course.